nikneem/f1manager-app/src/src/assets/game-rules/en/points.md

 | 18       | 0             | 3    |
 | 19       | 0             | 3    |
 | 20       | 0             | 2    |

+Like drivers you gain points with qualification and race results for your engine.
+Keep in mind that although you own only one engine, there are actually two drivers with that engine in their car.
+This means the points calculations for an engine after the race, depends on the performance of two drivers.
+Unlike drivers, no points will be gained with overtake actions.
+Instead you will receive a 10 points bonus when your engine qualifies first and finishes first (this does not nessecarily have to be the same driver).
+And an additional 10 points when your engine drove the fastest lap.

 ## Chassis

-Like drivers you gain points with qualification and race results for your chassis.
-Keep in mind that although you own only one chassis, there are actually two drivers with that chassis.
-This means the points calculations for a chassis after the race, depends on the performance of two drivers.
-Unlike drivers, no points will be gained with overtake actions.
-Instead you will receive a 10 points bonus when your chassis drove the fastest lap.

 | Position | Qualification | Race |
 | -------- | ------------- | ---- |
 | 1        | 10            | 20   |